jschirrmacher/zerberus/README.md

 ### Log output

-To get debug log output, use environment variable "DEBUG" and add the names of the components to get debug output for, like in this example:
+The log level (`debug`, `info`, `warn` or `error`) can be set via environment variable "LOGLEVEL".

+In log level `debug`, another environment variable, "DEBUG" controls, which modules are to be logged.
+This can be a comma separated list of module names in lower case, like in this example:

-    export DEBUG=encoder,motorset,car
+    export DEBUG=encoder,motor,car